-OVER A BILLION REASONS TO DRINK BOXED WINE
+NEARLY TWO BILLION REASONS TO DRINK BOX WINE

 WINE THAT'S KINDER

-Because our wine comes from small independent producers – whose families have perfected their craft over generations – it’s less intensively produced and kinder to the land.
+Because our wine comes from smaller producers – whose families have been perfecting their craft over generations – it’s less intensively produced and kinder to the land.

 Having lived in Italy, Rob started When in Rome to put some fun into drinking Italian wine in the UK.
 Because Italy is fun.
 It’s where he drank wine without ever discussing body or bouquet.